LelsersLasers/Applied-Comp-Sci/80sGame/NEO CROSSER/README.md

 - Touch/Mouse support Support
     - Touch the movement keys (bottom right) to move
     - Touch the ability keys (bottom left) to activate them
+    - Menu Buttons change color when the mouse is hovered over it
 - SOUND
     - Less 'clear' than visuals
     - Focus on many sounds at once